Dollar, yen fall as risk sentiment improves; euro dips

-NEW YORK The low-yielding U.S. dollar and yen faltered on Tuesday, weighed down by an improving global economic backdrop that spurred investors to seek higher returns in other riskier currencies.
+NEW YORK The low-yielding U.S. dollar and yen faltered on Tuesday, weighed down by a strong rally in stocks and an improving global backdrop that spurred investors to seek higher returns in other riskier currencies.

-Solid demand at a Spanish bill auction and upbeat German investor sentiment gave investors a green light to leave the relative safety of the dollar and yen.
-That gave the euro support against the greenback.
+A solid Spanish bill auction and upbeat German investor sentiment gave investors the go-signal to temporarily leave dollar and yen safety and briefly gave the euro support versus the greenback.

-The Canadian dollar was the best performing currency, jumping more than 1 percent after the Bank of Canada said it may need to start hiking rates due to firmer-than-expected growth and inflation.
-Sterling, the Australian dollar and New Zealand dollar also posted gains against the greenback, reflecting investors' increased appetite for risk.
+The Canadian dollar led all riskier currencies, jumping more than 1 percent after the Bank of Canada said it may need to start hiking rates due to firmer-than-expected growth and inflation.
+[ID:nBCLHFE81N].
+Sterling, the Australian and New Zealand dollars also posted gains against the greenback, reflecting investors' increased appetite for risk.

 "Risk sentiment is a little better today.
-We're seeing the dollar firm against the yen, while the riskier currencies such as the Aussie, Kiwi, and Canadian dollar are also higher," said Brian Kim, currency strategist at the Royal Bank of Scotland in Stamford, Connecticut.
+We're seeing the dollar firm against the yen, while the riskier currencies such as the Aussie, Kiwi, and Canadian dollar," said Brian Kim, currency strategist at the Royal Bank of Scotland in Stamford, Connecticut.

-Kim added that the BoC's less bearish assessment of the global economy also helped overall market sentiment.
+Kim added that the BoC's less bearish assessment of the global economy also helped market sentiment.

-The euro touched the session high after Spain's bill sales.
+The euro earlier hit session highs after Spain's bill sales.
 Investors were relieved after Spain sold 3.2 billion euros of 12-month and 18-month bills, although at much higher yields compared with a month ago.
 A far bigger test will come on Thursday, when Spain sells 10-year and 2-year bonds.

-But the euro couldn't hold gains despite positive news.
+But the euro couldn't hold the gains despite the positive developments.
 Analysts said the market was still worried about Spain's precarious fiscal position, and the most important test would come in an auction of Spanish 10-year debt on Thursday.

 Spanish 10-year government bond yields dipped below 6 percent after jumping on Monday on fears its deficit and weak economy may force Madrid to seek international help.